rangsimanketkaew/Auto-NWChem/README.md

 mpirun -genv OMP_NUM_THREADS M -genv MV2_ENABLE_AFFINITY 0 -np N nwchem INPUT-FILE.nw >& OUTPUT-FILE.log
 ```
 The total number of cpu cores used for this calculation will be M x N.

+# Compiling via RPM or yum
+If manually compiling NWChem is more difficult for beginner, one can install (compile) NWChem by another way alternative to writing script.
+I explained how to install NWChem executable in [this website](https://sites.google.com/site/compchem403/personal-area/linux-knowledge/install-nwchem).
+Unfortunately, it was written in Thai.

 ## OpenMPI 1.6.5 Installation
 [Please visit this website](http://lsi.ugr.es/~jmantas/pdp/ayuda/datos/instalaciones/Install_OpenMPI_en.pdf).
 Not only version 1.6.5, but also other version says 2.x are also used in conjunction with NWChem compilation as long as you set the linkink and compatible libraries correctly.